Holographic approach to thermalization in general anisotropic theories: Dynamics of the extremal surface

 \subsection{strip}

 We now consider the entanglement region $\Sigma$ of a strip extending along say $x_1$-direction from $-R$ to $R$ while other $x_i$'s from $-W$ to $W$ with $W\rightarrow\infty$.
-In what follows, we denote $x_1$ as $x$ for simplicity.
+In what follows, we denote $x_1$ as $x$ for simplifying the notation.
 In this case, the area of the extremal surface $\Gamma$ is expressed as

 with